The most common malignant glioma, accounting for approximately 54% of all gliomas.

 5-Aminolevulinic acid is a non-fluorescent prodrug that leads to intracellular accumulation of fluorescent porphyrins in malignant gliomas.

-Tumor fluorescence derived from 5-aminolevulinic acid enables more complete resections of contrast-enhancing tumour, leading to improved progression-free survival in patients with malignant glioma.
+Tumor fluorescence derived from 5-aminolevulinic acid enables more complete resections of contrast-enhancing tumor, leading to improved progression-free survival in patients with malignant glioma.